sharmaiiitb/BoomBikes-Sharing-Casestudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Technologies Used
 - python version 3.0+ , HTML
 ## Library used
-- Nampy
-- Pandas
-- Seaborn
-- Statsmodels
-- Sikit-learn
+- Nampy, Pandas, Seaborn, Statsmodels, Sikit-learn
 ### Steps Involved for model creation
 - Reading, understanding and visualising the data.
 - Preparing data for modelling.